Mohamed Kherrazi

-Mohamed Kherrazi (born 29 June 1990) is a Dutch professional basketball player of Moroccan descent who plays for Leuven Bears of the BNXT League.
-He is also a member of the Dutch national basketball team.
-He is a record three-time DBL Defensive Player of the Year winner.
+Mohamed Kherrazi (born 29 June 1990) is a Dutch-Moroccan former basketball player.
+During his career, he was a member of the Netherlands national team.
+Kherrazi is a three-time DBL Defensive Player of the Year winner, a record.

+Kherrazi played 15 seasons of professional basketball, the majority of them being in the Netherlands with two short stints in Belgium.

 Early life

 Kherrazi was born and grew up in Errachidia, where he started playing basketball with his brothers.
 They watched videos on their father's old computer and trained themselves.
 At age 12, his family moved to the Netherlands.

 Professional career

 In his first professional season with ABC Amsterdam Kherrazi was named the DBL Rookie of the Year.
 In 2011, he signed with Zorg en Zekerheid Leiden.
 In the 2014–15 season, Kherrazi was named the DBL Defensive Player of the Year.
 In 2019, Kherrazi won his third Defensive Player award, which was a new record.

 On 12 August 2019, Kherrazi signed with Landstede Zwolle.

 On 1 October 2020, Kherrazi signed with Feyenoord Basketball.
 On 1 December, Feyenoord announced Kherrazi had extended his contract until 2022 but will play temporarily for Kangoeroes Mechelen in Belgium.
 Because the DBL season had been suspended due to the COVID-19 pandemic, Kherrazi continued with Kangoeroes.
 On 27 August 2021, Kherrazi and Feyenoord parted ways.

 On 28 August 2021, Kherrazi signed a two-year contract with Heroes Den Bosch.
 In his first season with Heroes, Kherrazi won his second national championship.
 On 21 September 2022, Kherrazi and Den Bosch agreed to terminate his contract.

 On December 2, 2022, he signed with Leuven Bears of the BNXT League.